gattaca-com/based-op/docs/docs/architecture/gateway.md

 # Gateway

 The gateway is a specialised, high-performance sequencer that supports fast execution preconfirmations via partial block gossip (frags).
-It's fully built from the ground-up to be optimised for sequencing, only re-using the bare minimum needed from EL nodes, notably: 1) a database holding state, 2) the EVM implementation.
+It's fully built from the ground-up to be optimised for sequencing, only re-using the bare minimum needed from a EL node, notably: 1) a database holding state, 2) the EVM implementation.

 This setup requires the gateway have access to an external RPC node (such as [Geth](https://github.com/ethereum/go-ethereum) or [Reth](https://github.com/paradigmxyz/reth)) for syncing.
-Other than that the gateway is fully built from scratch to be optimised for sequencing.

 ![Gateway Architecture](/img/architecture.png)